 Each student may earn as many as 30 credit hours per year.
 A student cannot be more than full-time.
 A full-time college course load is 15 credits per semester.
 Usually, a student will take a few college classes and spend the remainder of their day back in the high school setting.
 However, a student can take all classes in a college setting.

 What are the requirements to participate?

 Besides the remediation-free test scores mentioned above, all participating families receive some form of counseling prior to indicating their intent to participate.
 For families that could not attend an information session, an excellent option is to schedule an appointment for this counseling with your high school counselor.

 Students must notify their school counselor of their plan to participate by April 1st each year.
 This is not a commitment, but it is a required indication that you intend to participate.
-Your school district will supply you with a letter of intent form families will need.
-Your school district may have their own specific form.
+Your school district will supply you with a letter of intent form.

 What about homeschooled and non-public school students?

 Homeschool families can find information here.
 Non-public school students check with your school to determine the process to follow (some details here).
 For both homeschool and non-public school students the process to follow is VERY date/deadline-driven.
 Be sure to fill out every line on the applications for funding.
 Homeschool families should note they will have to pay for course textbooks.
 (Public school students get their textbooks at no additional cost.)